tkuhn/nanopub-server/README.md

 - Docker 1.10 or higher
 - Docker-compose 1.6 or higher

-After cloning the repository and simply execute:
+After cloning the repository, compile with Maven:

+    $ mvn clean install

+And then execute:

     $ docker-compose up